Inside (2007 film): Plot

 Jean-Pierre arrives, and not knowing what Sarah's mother looks like, takes the woman's word that she is the mother.
 Not long after her actual mother Louise arrives, arousing his suspicion.
 Louise heads upstairs to check on her daughter.
 Believing her to be the attacker, Sarah accidentally kills Louise by stabbing a needle into her neck.
 Jean-Pierre is later stabbed to death by the intruder.
 The police arrive to check up on her with a prisoner in tow.
 Not knowing what Sarah looks like, the police take the woman's word that she is Sarah and everything is fine.
 As they are about to leave, the police realize the woman who answered the door was not pregnant and return to the home.
 The first officer is stabbed to death with knitting needles as he attempts to arrest the attacker.
 The second is shot in the back of the head as he attempts to help Sarah.
 The attacker turns off the power as the third enters, waiting until they go to turn it back on before shooting the officer and stabbing his prisoner in the head.

 Sarah confronts the woman, and both injure each other with various household appliances.
+Sarah points a sewing needle at her own stomach, and the woman knocks her to the ground.
 Sarah manages to burn off half of the woman's face with an aerosol container and cigarette.
 The woman flees, and after being cornered by Sarah, reveals that she was the other driver in the car accident, which killed her unborn baby.
 She wants Sarah's baby as a replacement.

 Before anything else can happen or be said, the two are interrupted by the revival of the third police officer; having been shot in close proximity by the woman with his riot gun, he survived the attack but is now disoriented and blinded.
 He confuses Sarah with her attacker and beats her in the stomach with his club, forcing her water to break.
-The woman comes to Sarah's aid and brutally kills the officer; but Sarah, now lying on the stairs, has begun to give birth and the baby is stuck.

-Desperate to save her child, Sarah pleads for the now reluctant woman to do what she originally intended.
-Acquiescing to the plea, the woman tearfully performs a Caesarean section on Sarah with scissors, saving the infant but killing Sarah in the process.
-The woman then sits in a chair and begins rocking the baby, who briefly cries, as she looks soulfully at Sarah who lies dead on the steps.
+The woman comes to Sarah's aid and brutally kills the officer; Sarah, now lying on the stairs, has begun to give birth and the baby is stuck.
+Desperate to save her child, Sarah pleads for the woman to perform the Caesarean section she originally intended with the scissors; the remorseful woman tearfully acquiesces, saving the infant but killing Sarah in the process.
+The woman then sits in a chair and begins rocking the baby, who briefly cries, as she mournfully looks at Sarah who lies dead on the steps.